Entropy Conservation in the Transition of Schwarzschild-de Sitter space to de Sitter space through tunneling: Thermodynamics and entropy

 For two emissions with energies $\omega_{1}$and $\omega_{2}$, we find that

-Thus the adoption of a Schwarzschild-de Sitter tunneling does not change the statement that a non-thermal spectrum affirms the existence of correlation, as is illustrated in Ref. \cite{zcz092} for a common Schwarzschild black hole.
-It is found that the information about Schwarzschild-de Sitter space can be taken out in the correlation in the radiation spectrum.
+Thus the adoption of a Schwarzschild-de Sitter tunneling does not change the statement that a non-thermal spectrum affirms the existence of correlation, as is illustrated in Ref. \cite{zcz092} for a Schwarzschild black hole.
 For sequential tunneling of two particles with energies $\omega_{1}$ $\omega_{2}$, we find the entropy form,